Wisconsin's 71st Assembly district

-The 71st Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in central Wisconsin, the district comprises most of Portage County, including the city of Stevens Point and the villages of Almond, Amherst, Plover, Rosholt, and Whiting.
+The 71st Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in central Wisconsin, the district comprises most of Portage County and part of northeast Adams County.
+It includes the city of Stevens Point and the villages of Amherst, Amherst Junction, Nelsonville, Plover, and Whiting.
 The district also contains the University of Wisconsin–Stevens Point campus.
-The district is represented by Democrat Katrina Shankland, since January 2013.
+The district is represented by Democrat Vinnie Miresse, since January 2025.

 The 71st Assembly district is located within Wisconsin's 24th Senate district, along with the 70th and 72nd Assembly districts.

+History

+The district was created in the 1972 redistricting act (1971 Wisc.
+Act 304) which first established the numbered district system, replacing the previous system which allocated districts to specific counties.
+The 71st district was drawn roughly in line with the boundaries of the former Portage County district, comprising nearly all of Portage County except for the northwest corner.
+Since its creation, the 71st district has always been the Assembly district for the city of Stevens Point and most of Portage County, except for the 1982 court-ordered redistricting which moved the district to Ozaukee and Sheboygan counties for the 1983–1984 term.